-Microsoft is rolling out a new feature in its video collaboration platform Teams that will allow users to chat across personal and business Teams accounts.
+Microsoft is rolling out a new feature in its video collaboration platform Teams, allowing users to chat across personal and business Teams accounts.

 “With this update, Teams users in your organisation will be able to start a 1:1 or a group chat with Teams users who are using their personal accounts and vice-versa,” the company said in an update.

-With this update, the users will be able to invite any Teams user to chat using an email address or phone number and remain within the security and compliance policies of their organization.
+With this update, the users will be able to invite any Teams user to chat using an email address or phone number and remain within their organization’s security and compliance policies.

 The feature is rolling out for Teams on the web, desktop, and mobile.